tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 23 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker]
 ---

+## Timeline

+- (DR:: 1748-05-11), late afternoon: Kenzo and Seeker return and share Kenzo's vision hinting that the Heart of Shakun is missing from Karawa.
+Explore, learning the history of the Order of the Awakened Soul by controlling the chaotic memories contained in the Hall of Stories.
+Meet the ghost of Karmana, the last master of the monastery.
+Learn that Sajan, the keeper of stories, went mad long ago, trapped in evil dreams in the Hall of Stories.

+## Narrative

 We begin as [[Seeker]] and [[Kenzo]] return to the dining hall where [[Delwath]] and [[Wellby]] have been resting and waiting. [[Kenzo]] looks pale, and is barely walking, leaning on [[Seeker]] and stumbling as they emerge from the hallway. [[Kenzo]] and [[Seeker]] tell the story of the initiation rite: following the hallway, the story of [[Bhishma]] was gradually revealed, from her perspective, using a combination of visuals and sense-impressions of feelings and memories of, seemingly, [[Bhishma]] herself.
 The passage told the story of the Dunmari arriving in what is now [[Dunmar]], finding it desolate by the curse that ended the [[Drankorian Empire]], and despairing and starving.
 Then, being saved by [[Jeevali]], who sacrificed herself to cleanse the land, and then [[Bhishma]]’s sacrifice.
 In the end, there was one question: would you sacrifice yourself for [[Jeevali]]?
 While [[Kenzo]] answered yes, and died, [[Seeker]] answered no, and awoke, briefly panicking until [[Kenzo]] was brought back and opened his eyes, weak but alive.

 In the afterglow of this initiation, [[Kenzo]] asked [[Bhishma]] about [[Shakun]], and the message he saw was: “She ([[Shakun]]) is here with me ([[Bhishma]]).
 As always.
 But cannot reach [[Karawa]].
 Something has been taken that should be there.
 Something that helps her reach the world.
 Find it and bring it back.”
 This was accompanied by an image of a [[Heart of Shakun|red ochre stone heart]], rough hewn from rock like that of the [[Red Mesa]] in [[Karawa]].